michaelneale/lift_template/README.md

+# Lift Template for CloudBees.
-To deploy this on CloudBees, follow those steps:
+## To deploy this on CloudBees, follow those steps:

 Create application: